Nelofarzabi/Nelofarzabi/README.md

 - 🌱 Currently, I'm working as a Software Engineer at TekGenie in London_United Kingdom.
-- 👯 I’m currently learning Flutter, JavaScript, React, Redux, and Ruby.
+- 👯 I’m currently learning Flutter, Dart ,  JavaScript, React, Redux, and Ruby.
 - 🤔 I'm able to work remotely with people from all backgrounds and communicate clearly and assertively.
 - ⚡ Fun fact: I love to learn new things